 In its 9-0 opinion authored by Justice Kagan, the Court resolved the split, holding: “SLUSA did nothing to strip state courts of their longstanding jurisdiction to adjudicate class actions alleging only 1933 Act violations.
 Neither did SLUSA authorize removing such suits from state to federal court.”
 As a result of this important ruling, class action complaints alleging only Securities Act claims may be filed in the forum of the plaintiff’s choice and will not be subject to dismissal or removal on jurisdictional grounds.

-Mark C. Molumphy, a Principal at Cotchett, Pitre & McCarthy, is a native of the Bay Area, born in San Mateo, California.
+Mark C. Molumphy, a partner at Cotchett, Pitre & McCarthy, LLP, is a native of the Bay Area, born in San Mateo, California.

-Brian Danitz is a Principal at Cotchett, Pitre & McCarthy, LLP.
-Mr. Danitz has substantial experience representing clients in state and federal litigation, arbitration, internal investigations, and government ...
+Brian Danitz is a partner at Cotchett, Pitre & McCarthy, LLP.
+Brian has substantial experience representing clients in state and federal litigation, arbitration, internal investigations, and government investigations ...